You are here: Home Articles About Classic Cars

-Have you ever though of restoring a classic car as a family project.
+Have you ever thought of restoring a classic car as a family project?
 It can be a lot of fun and the entire family can get involved and enjoy the process.
 It can be a daunting project though so be sure that you are prepared to take it on.

-If I were doing a restoration as a family project I would start wit the car the the manufactures built a lot of like a Camaro or Mustang.
+If I were doing a restoration as a family project I would start with the car the manufacturers built a lot of like a Camaro or Mustang.
 These cars are good to start with because the parts are easy to find, and that is one of those things that makes it a lot smoother the first go around.

 I hate to scare people off but I also like to speak the truth about the process.
 Before you buy the car I would get in inspected by a professional classic car inspector.
 There are a lot of good ones out there.
 I would start by looking for them on the internet IE “Google them.”

 Ask them for references of people that they have done work for in the past.
-You will find a good one of you ask the right questions.
-I would say if your looking to get e good car to start with plan on spending $10.,000 for the car itself, the days of good cars for $2,500 are gone.
+You will find a good one if you ask the right questions.
+I would say if you're looking to get a good car to start with a plan on spending $10.,000 for the car itself, the days of good cars for $2,500 are gone.

 The best reason that I can think of is that you love the car that you want to restore or hot rod.
 It reminds you of a better more simple time in your life when life was all about you and your friends, and those certain cars that you all had.